codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-02-jq9.md

 ```

 ### Notes

+- The tester is lenient in checking error messages so you don't have to stick to the exact format Redis uses.
+It is enough for the error message to satisfy the following conditions:
+    - Start with `ERR`
+    - Must include `WATCH`
+    - Must include `inside multi`
+    - Must include `not allowed`

 - In this stage, you'll only need to disallow the `WATCH` command inside a transaction.
 We'll get to its implementation details in the later stages.